 When you look at the map, Vienna seems like a logical choice for WordCamp Europe 2016.
 It firmly sits at the European center of gravity, symbolically connecting east with west and fusing romanesque / baroque architecture with (modern) smart city design.
 As we will see later, these “old VS new” concepts were inevitable talking points during this year’s happening.

-MuseumsQuartier, venue where WordCamp took place, also lived up to its name.
-Three large halls gathered 3000 people from all around the world, making this WordCamp the largest WordPress gathering in the history.
+MuseumsQuartier, a venue where WordCamp took place, also lived up to its name.
+Three large halls gathered 3000 people from all around the world, making this WordCamp the largest WordPress gathering in history.

-- Direction of WordPress life-cycle – features VS stability VS compatibility
+- The direction of WordPress life-cycle – features VS stability VS compatibility

 - WordPress-as-a-platform (REST API)